sheabunge/theme-boilerplate/README.md

 ### Fonts

 Fonts, including icon fonts and textual fonts, are to be stored under `fonts`.
 The fantastic [Open Sans](http://opensans.com) font is included with the theme.
 If you want to add others, simply add the files under the `fonts` directory and edit `scss/_fonts.css` as appropriate.
-See the Compass website for information about using
+See the [Compass website](http://compass-style.org/reference/compass/helpers/font-files/) for information about using webfonts.

 ### Theme Templates